| You're getting this Weekly

 hazard maps put out by the state that show a growing number of areas

+under threat.
 But there’s good news, too.

 Two popular Palisades art galleries have found space in Santa Monica